Robust Least Squares Problems with Binary Uncertain Data: Supermodular

 To illustrate the relationship between \ref{eq:minimax_lovasz} and~\ref{eq:binary_RLS2_chen} established in Proposition~\ref{prop:lovasz_minimax}, we consider the following simple example.

 \begin{example} Consider the \ref{eq:binary_RLS_chen} problem with

 To simplify the form without affecting its essential structure, here the domain of $y$ has been simply shifted and scaled from $[0,1]$ to [-1,1].
-By restricting $ y $ to $\{-1, 1\}$ and taking the Lovász extension, we obtain
+By restricting $ y $ to $\{-1, 1\}$ and taking the Lov\'asz extension, we obtain

 The graphs of these two functions are depicted in Figure \ref{fig:minimax_saddle}.
 One can verify that $(0, 0)$ is a saddle point of \ref{eq:minimax_lovasz}, while both $(0, 1)$ and $(0, -1)$ are global minimax points of \ref{eq:binary_RLS} and \ref{eq:binary_RLS_chen}.
 Obviously, $(0, 0)$ lies precisely in the convex hull of $(0, 1)$ and $(0, -1)$. \end{example}